mhvuze/MHRiseResearch/README.md

 # MHRiseResearch
-Loose collection of some tools, dumps and templates related to MH Rise.
+Loose collection of some tools, dumps and templates related to Monster Hunter Rise.